Based on all the different diets that my clients cover, the paleo diet is possibly one of the most difficult ones to pick supplements for.

 7 - Steve's Paleogoods Paleokrunch

-This paleo protein bar is popular because it claims to contain only natural ingredients like almonds, pumpkin seeds, and sunflower seeds.
+This paleo bar is popular because it claims to contain only natural ingredients.

 With just a little bit of sugar, most of the carbohydrates are from fiber, which may explain why they seem to be so filling.

-The only downside to this protein bar is that it's only available in one flavor which is Original Grainless Granola.
+The only downside to this product is that it's only available in one flavor which is Original Grainless Granola.
 But if you plan to eat it with a flavorful food, then it's a perfect snack partner.

 - Calories: 209